10-5-pursuit/mod-2-prework/README.md

-# Prework: Frontend Development Code Along
+# Mod 2 Prework: HTML/CSS/JS Code Along

 Welcome to the prework for module 2 of our Full Stack Development training program at Pursuit!
 This prework is designed to familiarize you with coding dynamic websites using JavaScript and HTML/CSS.
 You'll be completing a series of mini-projects by following along with the first 15 videos from [30 projects in 30 days](https://www.youtube.com/playlist?list=PLjwm_8O3suyOgDS_Z8AWbbq3zpCmR-WE9).